 How do I subscribe to the Sunday Times online?

-We have several subscription packages combining the Sunday Times and The Times in print and digital – there is even a useful day pass costing only R15 for 24 hours’ digital access to the Sunday Times.
+We have several subscription packages for the Sunday Times – there is even a useful day pass costing only R15 for 24 hours’ digital access.
 View our subscription packages here.

 Sunday Times subscribers also qualify for six months’ complimentary digital access to The Telegraph in the UK.
 The initial six-month period is followed by an optional 50% discount for another six months (billed monthly after the free trial but you can cancel at any time).
 Once you have subscribed, click here to activate your Telegraph access.